-These two get accredit for expunging the Section 377 Law (unnatural intercourse law) from the Indian Penal Code.
+These two get accredited for expunging the Section 377 Law (unnatural intercourse law) from the Indian Penal Code.
 The lawyer duo went through so much behind the scenes of this hard-fought court battle with a personal stake in it.
-Of course, after having won the battle they gave multiple interviews but the really the larger leadership role that they fulfilled is the way they fought.
-They took their personalities in the courtroom and battle with people who were against their very core values and still won.
+Of course, after having won the battle they gave multiple interviews.
+But, really, the larger leadership role that they fulfilled is the way they fought.
+They took their personalities in the courtroom and battled with people who were against their very core values and still won.

 After winning they did come out as a couple and every time they have been in public, they have set a stellar example of themselves as well as their values that they stand for.